-Dividend Carpet Bombing is one of those secret fundamental rules that a lot of dividend investor know but tend to forget.
+Dividend Carpet Bombing is one of those secret fundamental rules that a lot of dividend investors know but tend to forget.
 It’s simple, reasonable and extremely powerful.

-Dividend Carpet Bombing means that one buys companies that complement each other, seen from a dividend perspective, and one collects collects dividend from every damn month.
+Dividend Carpet Bombing means that one buys companies that complement each other, seen from a dividend perspective, and one collects dividends from every damn month.

 One can buy a company that pays a dividend every month, like BOSTON PIZZA ROYALTIES INCOME FUND (BPF.UN) or the more normal one, a company that pays 4 times a year.